inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Do.
 Or do not.
 There is no try.
-You fill a much-needed gap.
+You fill a much-need gap.
 Breadth-first search is the bulldozer of science.
 		-- Randy Goebel
 In most countries selling harmful things like drugs is punishable.